yizhuoliang/cornserve/kubernetes/README.md

-# Deploying on Kubernetes
+# Kubernetes

-Please refer to our [documentation](https://cornstarch.io/cornserve/getting-started/cornserve/) for instructions on deploying Cornserve on Kubernetes.
+Please refer to our documentation for guides on [deploying](https://cornserve.ai/getting_started/cornserve/) and [developing](https://cornserve.ai/contributor_guide/kubernetes/) on Kubernetes.